896

 CHAPTER XIV.
 GREAT BRITAIN IN THE FAR EAST.

-The role of Great Britain—Reflex influence upon England—Commercial supremacy of Great Britain—Our rivals—Contraction of business—Christian Missions—English life in the Far East—The Press—Domestic life—English character—British diplomacy—British representatives—Suggested libraries of special reference—Diplomatic anomalies—Future of Great Britain in the Far East—The English language. p.
-413-428.
+le of Great Britain—Reflex influence upon England—Commercial supremacy of Great Britain—Our rivals—Contraction of business—Christian Missions—English life in the Far East—The Press—Domestic life—English character—British diplomacy—British representatives—Suggested libraries of special reference—Diplomatic anomalies—Future of Great Britain in the Far East—The English language.

 APPENDIX.